chiggy1997/Bank-Customer-Segmentation/README.md

  	* Standardizing the data to perform Kmeans
 	* Finding optimal number of clusters with Elbow method
 	* Applying Kmeans with the optimal k value.
-	* Applied PCA with 2 principal components to visulaize the results.Seabornscatterplot was used to perform this.
+	* Applied PCA with 2 principal components to visulaize the results.Seaborn scatterplot was used to perform this.
-	* Apllied autoencoders for dimensionality reduction from 18 features to 10 features.
+	* Applied autoencoders for dimensionality reduction from 18 features to 10 features.